 In this work, the decoding cost is measured by the \emph{number of compressed bits} that need to be accessed in order to recover a single source symbol, sometimes referred to as the \emph{local decodability}~\cite{makhdoumi_locally_2015}, or the \emph{bit-probe complexity} in the literature~\cite{nicholson2013survey}.

 The problem of locally decodable source coding of random sequences was first studied by~\cite{makhdoumi2013locally-arxiv,makhdoumi_locally_2015}.
-They showed that any compressor with $\rwc=2$ cannot achieve a rate below the trivial rate $\log|\cX|$, and any \emph{linear} source code that achieves $ \rwc=\Theta(1) $ necessarily operates at a trivial compression rate ($R=1$ for binary sources).
-Later,~\cite{mazumdar2015local} showed that rate $ H(X)+\varepsilon $ and local decodability $\rwc= \Theta(\frac{1}{\varepsilon}\log\frac{1}{\varepsilon}) $ is achievable.
-They also provided a converse result for non-dyadic sources: $ \rwc=\Omega(\log(1/\varepsilon)) $ for any compression scheme that achieves rate $ H(X)+\varepsilon $.
-Inspired by \cite{mazumdar2015local}, a compressor of Markov sources was given in~\cite{tatwawadi18isit_universalRA} for Markov sources and they could compress the source to the entropy rate and achieve $\rwc(1)= \Theta(\frac{1}{\varepsilon^2}\log\frac{1}{\varepsilon}) $.
-A common feature of the code construction in both papers is the use of the bitvector compressor of Buhrman \emph{et al.}~\cite{buhrman2002bitvectors} which in turn is a nonexplicit construction based on expander graphs.
+These works showed that any compressor with $\rwc=2$ cannot achieve a rate below the trivial rate $\log|\cX|$, and any \emph{linear} source code that achieves $ \rwc=\Theta(1) $ necessarily operates at a trivial compression rate ($R=1$ for binary sources).
+Later,~\cite{mazumdar2015local} showed that for any $\epsilon>0$, rate $ H(X)+\varepsilon $ is achievable with local decodability $\rwc= \Theta(\frac{1}{\varepsilon}\log\frac{1}{\varepsilon}) $.
+Moreover, for non-dyadic sources, $ \rwc=\Omega(\log(1/\varepsilon)) $ for any compression scheme that achieves rate $ H(X)+\varepsilon $.
+Inspired by \cite{mazumdar2015local}, a compressor of Markov sources was given in~\cite{tatwawadi18isit_universalRA} which achieves a rate-locality tradeoff $(R=H(X)+\varepsilon,\rwc= \Theta(\frac{1}{\varepsilon^2}\log\frac{1}{\varepsilon}) $.
+A common feature of the code construction in both papers is the use of the bitvector compressor of Buhrman \emph{et al.}~\cite{buhrman2002bitvectors} which is based on a nonexplicit construction of expander graphs.

 All the above papers on the bit-probe model consider fixed-length block coding.
 Variable-length source coding was investigated by Pananjady and Courtade~\cite{pananjady2018effect} who gave upper and lower bounds on the achievable rate for the compression of sparse sequences under local decodability constraints.